 Fatal error occurred (task data filtering error) and the task is cancelled by the system

 Once the task is completed, it’s completion_status is set based on the condition the task is completed, and the task is removed from the task queue.
 If the task_done CB is provided, it is called.
 This is the end of the task’s lifecycle.

-In NVIDIA FLARE 2.0, the underlying communication is by gRPC: the client always initiates communication by sending a request to the server and a receiving response.
-When we say “server sends task to the client”, it is only conceptual.
-With gRPC, the client sends the “ask for next task” request to the server, and the server responds with the task data.
+In NVIDIA FLARE, the underlying communication is facilitated through gRPC: the client always initiates communication by sending a request to the server and receiving a response.
+When referring to the scenario where the “server sends a task to the client,” it is important to note that this is a conceptual representation.
+In reality, with gRPC, the client initiates the interaction by sending a “request for the next task” to the server, and the server responds by providing the task data.